nopnop2002/esp-idf-ssh-client/README.md

 # esp-idf-ssh-client
 ssh client for esp-idf.
 You can use the ssh API to execute remote command.
-This project use [this](https://github.com/libssh2/libssh2) ssh library.
+This project use [this](https://gitlab.com/ch405labs/ch405labs_esp_libssh2) ssh library.
+This is great work.

 # Software requirements
-ESP-IDF Ver4.4
+ESP-IDF V5.0 or later.
-This is because this version supports ESP32-S3 and uses mbed TLS 2.28.1.
-ESP-IDF Ver5 has been updated to mbed TLS 3.x.x, but [this](https://github.com/libssh2/libssh2) ssh library does not support mbed TLS 3.x.x.
+ESP-IDF V4.4 release branch reached EOL in July 2024.

 # Installation